MAGAZINE · INTERVIEW

 I have a very special mountain that holds a dear place in my heart and soul, a place I visit daily.
 It’s a secret I prefer to keep, as it’s a sacred ritual of mine.
 I first connected with this mountain when I moved here.
 Everything about it fills me with inspiration—the lush landscape, the changing natural colors with each season, and the way sunlight plays across its slopes.
 It’s where I find solace and clarity in life.
 My presence there feels strong and natural, and I’m always greeted by birds circling above my head.

-8. Do you have a mantra that encapsulates your taste in interior design?
+How would you define your signature style?
+Do you have “a mantra” that encapsulates your taste in design?

 Let the design process embrace the unexpected.